JN-Husch/Portable-Receiver-Display/README.md

 # Portable Receiver Display Software

-Pyhton software for a portable ADS-B (and later VDL2 and ACARS) receiver intended to run on a Raspberry Pi.
+The Portable Receiver Display Software, or PRDS, is a Python software for a mobile ADS-B (and later VDL2 and ACARS) receiver intended to run on a Raspberry Pi.
+It uses a E-Ink display and an optional GPS module to display useful stats.

 ![Image of a portable receiver](images/img1.jpeg)